-I’ve made a few vegetarian meals before which I’d challenge the most dedicated of meat eaters not to find ‘meaty’ and hearty enough (like these burgers), and this mushroom stroganoff is definitely another one to add to the list.
+I’ve made a few vegetarian meals before which I’d challenge the most dedicated of meat eaters not to find ‘meaty’ and hearty enough (like these beet and black bean burgers), and this mushroom stroganoff is definitely another one to add to the list.
 It’s also really easy and quick to make and transforms the humble mushroom into a delicious, flavorful meal.

 I’ve created this recipe (and am posting on Wednesday rather than my typical Tuesday) in part for a monthly virtual party that I discovered and am excited to join – Foodie Extravaganza – where each month a food holiday in that month is chosen and everyone creates recipes using that ingredient.
 You know I’ve mentioned food holidays a few times before, and so I thought it would be fun to join in being creative with a particular ingredient, and seeing how others do so as well.
 Plus, I was intrigued to see all the other creative recipes and thought you might like to see them as well – links to all are below.

 For now, though, back to the mushroom stroganoff.
 This recipe has a lot in common with the more traditional beef stroganoff, where mushrooms are sometimes used alongside the beef, but instead the mushrooms are the stars.
 I have used two different types of mushrooms – crimini (brown) and portabella (portabello) – as they have different textures which I think adds to the end result.
 Then there is additional flavor from onions, stock, thyme and paprika and it’s all finished off with sour cream to give a luscious sauce.